rcdevs/nextcloud_openotp_auth/README.md

 1. If your PHP installation does not have the soap extension, install the php-soap
 ..	package for your Linux distribution.
 With RedHat, do it with 'yum install php-soap'.
-2. Upload twofactor_rcdevsopenotp directory under the 'apps' directory of your ownCloud.
+2. Upload openotp_auth directory under the 'apps' directory of your ownCloud.
 3. RCDevsOpenOTP Application folder should have read write permission for the web server
-..	user (under debian/ubuntu : chown -R www-data:www-data twofactor_rcdevsopenotp)
+..	user (under debian/ubuntu : chown -R www-data:www-data openotp_auth)
 4. Navigate to the 'Apps' page in Admin.
 ..
 Click on 'OpenOTP Two Factor Authentication' in the application list.
 Then click the 'Enable' button.